yywang99/space-war/README.md

 ##  develop with python/pygame ,

-##  by VS Code and gemini assistant,
+##  by VS Code and gemini code assist,

  YY wang at 2025/08/25